Hubert Lacroix

-Hubert T. Lacroix (born July 13, 1955) is a Canadian lawyer who last served as the President and CEO of the Canadian Broadcasting Corporation (CBC), the national public radio and television broadcaster, from 2008 until 2018.
+Hubert T. Lacroix (born July 13, 1955) is a Canadian lawyer who served as the 15th President and CEO of the Canadian Broadcasting Corporation (CBC), the national public radio and television broadcaster, from 2008 until 2018.

 Born in Montreal, Quebec, Lacroix attended Collège Jean-de-Brébeuf before receiving a Bachelor of Law degree from the McGill University Faculty of Law in 1976.
 He was admitted to the Quebec Bar in 1977 and received a master of Business Administration from McGill's Desautels Faculty of Management in 1981.
 He started practising law with the firm of O'Brien, Hall, Saunders in 1977.

 A senior adviser with the law firm Stikeman Elliott LLP, he was Executive Chairman of Telemedia Corporation from 2000 to 2003.
-He has been a member of the Board of Directors of Zarlink Semiconductors since 1992.
+He was a member of the Board of Directors of Zarlink Semiconductors between 1992 and 2011.
 He also sat on the Boards of Donohue Inc., Circo Craft Co.
 Inc., Adventure Electronics Inc. and Michelin Canada Inc.